b-rad-c/medium-stack/mbuilder/py/mbuilder/tests/README.md

-These tests to verify example apps can be built and pass their tests
+Create tests to verify example app(s) can be generated and pass tests